 The 'HS' or 'Highway Services' zone allows Emergency Shelters and occupies 113 acres of land on 40 parcels in Milpitas.
 Three parcels are over 10 acres, currently used as mobile home parks, and nine parcels are less than 0.5 acres.
 The average parcel size in the HS' zone is 2.8 acres.
 Existing uses include hotels, gas stations, surface parking lots, mobile home parks, some retail, and recreational uses.
-Many parcels in the 'HS' zone are underutilized and are included within the Gateway-Main Street Specific Plan area.
-These parcels are identified in the Sites Inventory under the "Rezone Sites" category and will be rezoned to allow residential use.
-With 125-249 unsheltered individuals, the City will need five ten shelters with maximum 30 beds each.
+With 249 unsheltered individuals, the City will need ten shelters with maximum 30 beds each.
 The 'HS' zone has adequate sites that are vacant or underutilized to allow Emergency Shelters.
 The HS zone allows 0.5 FAR, has no required side or rear setbacks, and has no building height limits.
 Sites in the HS zone are within walking distance to ample commercial and recreational facilities.
+The maps below highlight parcels currently located in the HS zone are well served by transit, have access to parks and other amenities.
 These characteristics indicate the feasibility for either redevelopment or potential conversion of existing structures to emergency shelters in this zone.
 A management plan for emergency shelters is required to be submitted to the City Planning Division for review and approval prior to issuance of occupancy permit and on an annual basis for continued review.